Notice Instructions for Commercial Surface Disposal Facility Permit Applications

-- at least once each week for two consecutive weeks with the first publication occurring not earlier than the date the application is filed and not later than the 30th day after the date on which the application is filed; and
+- at least once each week for two consecutive weeks (one week if it is for a Reclamation Plant not requiring a permit under Statewide Rule 8) with the first publication occurring not earlier than the date the application is filed and not later than the 30th day after the date on which the application is filed; and

 - in a newspaper of general circulation in the county in which the proposed disposal would occur.

-You must furnish a clipping of the published notice.
-It is recommended that the attached form for publication be used.
-You must also submit a sworn affidavit from the newspaper giving the date on which the notice was published and stating that the newspaper is of general circulation in the pertinent county.
-It is recommended that the attached affidavit of publication form be used.
+In addition, you must provide a sworn affidavit from the newspaper publisher that states the dates on which the notice was published and the county or counties in which the newspaper is of general circulation (it is recommended that the attached affidavit of publication form be used.)

 See application information for additional notice requirements for commercial surface disposal facilities.

 Adjacent landowners must be notified for any commercial environmental permit, excluding On-Lease Commercial Solid Oil and Gas Waste Recycling permits.
 Often, the proposed facility boundary is smaller than the surface owner’s tract of land.
 However, you may still need to notify landowners that are adjacent to the surface owner even if their land is not directly adjacent to the facility boundary.

 The applicant is required to notify the surface owners of tracts adjoining the tract on which the proposed facility will be located, unless the boundary with the adjoining tract is a distance of ½ mile or greater from the fence line or edge of the facility.
 If the surface owner of the tract on which the facility will be located owns the land at least ½ mile in every direction from the facility boundary, then the applicant is only required to notify that surface owner.

 Notification for each adjacent landowner must include a complete copy of the application and instructions on how to protest the application.